wayism/org/content/books/biography-high-mountain-story-uncle/_index.md

 ---
-title: "High Mountain Story Uncle: the Biography - A Satirical Fantasy"
+title: "High Mountain Story Uncle: the Biography"
 description: "Where reality bends and magic thrives in the mystical village of Nihnuta"
 book: "biography-high-mountain-story-uncle"
 author: "Jean Prieur du Plessis"